-Foundation Welcomes Two Ag Professionals to the Board of Directors
+Foundation Welcomes Two New Ag Professionals to their Board of Directors

-The Pennsylvania Friends of Agriculture foundation recently welcomed two new professionals to its board of directors.
+The Pennsylvania Friends of Agriculture foundation welcomes two new ag professionals to their board of directors.
 They join the board to assist with the mission of the foundation and its programs such as the Mobile Ag Ed Science Lab, Educator’s Ag Institute and Ag Literacy Week.
 Brian Kelly and Brian Miller will each fill a two-year board term.

 Kelly grew up on a dairy farm, Spring-Lane Farm, in Tyrone Pennsylvania.
 He is the corn originator for Pennsylvania Grain Processing, LLC in Clearfield Pennsylvania.
 He is also the division leader with Primerica, a financial services marketing organization.
 He lives in Tyrone with his wife Caroline.
 He is an auditor for Tyrone Township, and Sinking Valley Presbyterian Church Elder and Clerk of Session.